MinaProtocol/signer-reference/README.markdown

 # Reference signer

 This is a standalone reference signer implementation for Coda's schnorr signatures.
-It includes implementations of the [tweedle curves and fields](https://github.com/daira/tweedle), the Poseidon hash function, and Schnorr signatures.
+It includes implementations of the pallas/vesta curves and fields, the Poseidon hash function, and Schnorr signatures.

 Here are instructions on how to use it